-Volume 4-Fire and Emergency Services Self-Assessment Manual (under development): The Fire and Emergency Services Self-Assessment Manual (FESSAM) (CPSE, 2015) provides a structured approach to examining the district's current performance, assessment of this performance against criterion established by the Center for Public Safety Excellence (CPSE) Commission on Fire Accreditation International (CFAI) and developing a plan for continuous improvement.
-While this document is one of the key elements in fire department accreditation, the district has used this self-assessment process for six years prior to formally moving forward in the accreditation process.
+Volume 4-Fire and Emergency Services Self-Assessment Model (under development): The Commission on Fire Accreditation Fire and Emergency Services Self-Assessment Model (CFAI, 2021) provides a structured approach to examining the district's current performance, assessment of this performance against criterion established by the Center for Public Safety Excellence (CPSE) Commission on Fire Accreditation International (CFAI) and developing a plan for continuous improvement.
+While this document is one of the key elements in fire department accreditation, the district has used this selfassessment process for six years prior to formally moving forward in the accreditation process.
+This process was placed on hold in 2023, but the district still uses the Fire and Emergency Services Self-Assessment Model as reference for the path forward.
 Download ICP Volume 4 FESSAM.